Pelvic Floor Health

 Felicity Rice, DPT

-Specializing in treatment of women’s, men’s, and pediatric pelvic floor dysfunctions, as well as pre-natal and post-partum care.
+Specializing in treatment of women's and men's pelvic floor dysfunctions, as well as pre-natal and post-partum care.

 Pain in the muscles of the bladder, uterus, and rectum can be caused by several factors that include muscle, joint, and nerve problems.
 Patients with this condition may have pain with sitting, constipation, or intercourse.
 Pelvic pain can affect anyone from pediatrics to senior citizens.